 Moving Mountains Nepal

-The seed for Moving Mountains Nepal was planted over twenty years ago when the founder, Gavin Bate, met Ang Chhongba, a Sherpa who was working at a porter at that time.
-The two quickly formed a fast friendship.
-This partnership led to the founding of Moving Mountains charity in Nepal in the Himalayan villages of Bupsa and Bumburi.
+The seed for Moving Mountains Nepal was planted in 1998 when the founder Gavin Bate met Ang Chhongba Sherpa, who was working at a porter at that time.
+The two quickly formed a fast friendship and led to the founding of Moving Mountains Nepal which works particularly in the Himalayan villages of Bupsa and Bumburi which are in the Solu Khumbu region of Nepal.

 Twenty years ago, Bupsa and Bumburi were nearly deserted.
 Schools were empty, businesses were closing, and families were moving to cities to find opportunities.
 Yet through hard work on the part of villagers, volunteers, and Moving Mountains Nepal, things have changed dramatically.